For the complete documentation index, see llms.txt. This page is also available as Markdown.

 The INDEX stage is probably the most important (and heavy!) one.
 It pulls documents to index from the queue created in the previous step, then use a combination of Apache Tika and Tesseract to extract text, metadata and OCR images.
 The result documents are stored in ElasticSearch.
 The queue used to store documents to index is a "blocking list", meaning that only one client can pull a concurrent value at the time.
 This allows users to distribute this command on several servers.

-datashare --mode CLI \
+datashare stage run \

 # Select the INDEX stage

---stage INDEX \
+--stages INDEX \

 # Where the document are located